voblivion/trackmania_blender_addon/README.md

 ## Item

 Any scene is considered an item in itself so 1 blender file can be exported into multiple items.
 Item will be exported according to scene's name with forward slashes ('/') taken into account.
+If you don't want a scene to be exported as an Item (for instance if your scene is a test one) you can un-check all export checkboxes (see below).

 Settings :